-We aim to admit 170-180 undergraduates per year to take a 4-year course leading to the MEng degree in Engineering Science.
+Each year 170-180 new undergraduates start the 4-year course leading to the MEng degree in Engineering Science.
 The course is accredited at MEng level by the major engineering institutions.
-The syllabus has a common core extending through the first two years.
-Specialist options are introduced in the third year, and the fourth year includes further specialist material and a major project.
+The syllabus has a common core extending through the first two years, with specialist options introduced in the third year, and the fourth year offering further specialist material and a major project.